Increasing competitiveness in key sectors could help Ukraine attract foreign investment, boost job creation and improve long-term growth prospects.

-A third phase of the project (2013-2015) currently focuses on the transfer of OECD know-how and methodologies to Ukrainian policy makers and government representatives in order to remove barriers to the effective implementation of the recommendations and build a sustainable policy reform mechanism in Ukraine for private sector competitiveness.
+A third phase of the project (2013-2015) supported the transfer of OECD know-how and methodologies to Ukrainian policy makers and government representatives in order to remove barriers to the effective implementation of previous OECD recommendations making use of OECD instruments and pilot projects.
+The project contributed to building a sustainable policy reform mechanism in Ukraine for private sector competitiveness.

 The four work streams of the project aim to increase the competitiveness of Ukraine through: